vuhailongkl97/iot/README.md

 + Use vncviewer on your host in development
 	- Ubuntu ` sudo apt install xtightvncviewer -y`
 + Due to I use *yolov3.weight* as default but its size too big need to use [git large file](https://git-lfs.github.com/).
++ Try to adjust your frame to fit with trained data set (416x416) in case of using yolov4-tiny.weights

 # APIs
 ` curl http://192.168.55.1:18080/threshold/80 ` -> requeset to set threshold with accurate rate is 80%